Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/compliance/search-for-and-delete-messages-in-your-organization.md

 - **¿Cómo se obtiene el estado de la operación de búsqueda y eliminación?**

-  Ejecute el cmdlet **Get-ComplianceSearchAction** para obtener el estado de la operación de eliminación.
-El objeto que se crea al ejecutar el cmdlet **New-ComplianceSearchAction** tiene este formato: `<name of Content Search>_Purge`.
+  Run the **Get-ComplianceSearchAction** to get the status on the delete operation.
+The object that is created when you run the **New-ComplianceSearchAction** cmdlet is named using this format:  `<name of Content Search>_Purge`.

 - **¿Qué ocurre después de eliminar un mensaje?**